Israel – Canada Tax Treaty

 Canada’s total GDP currently sits at around $2,371 billion, with an annualized growth of about 1.1 percent since 2019.
 Trade and commodity prices significantly contribute to Canada’s economic growth while real estate and manufacturing hold a large portion of the total GDP.
 Its leading exports include oil, gas, and automotive products with the United States being the primary export destination, followed by China, and Japan.

-Canada has shown trends of increased prices in the real estate market due to lower interest rates and limited housing supply in some areas.
+The country has shown trends of increased prices in the real estate market due to lower interest rates and limited housing supply in some areas.
 As asking prices keep increasing, this can be a potential investment opportunity in the long run.
 With low interest rates, individuals can borrow more easily, increasing the demand for property.

-Bilateral Agreements between Canada and Israel
+Bilateral Agreements Between Canada and Israel

 1. Double Taxation Agreement